hipe/tmx/beauty_salon/doc/issues.md

 [#007]       ( intra-subsystem issues )

+       #open [#here.F]: the fate of components. component-related concerns,
+              like primitive type..

              [#here.E]: (needs a better home) the main mapping challenge this is not just the stuff about plural associations, but about whether we will ever support arbitrarily prioritized optionals.